MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/markdown-messages.md

 ---
-title: "Use Markdown format for outbound messaging&mdash;Direct Line | MicrosoftDocs"
+title: "Use Markdown format for outbound messaging: Direct Line | MicrosoftDocs"
 description: "Get information on how to use Markdown format to send messages via Direct Line custom messaging channel in Omnichannel for Customer Service."
 author: mh-jaya
 ms.author: v-jmh